anasfolio/API_Assignment/README.md

-For the API suite i created framework on KARATE
-And used KARATE because it support of Gherkin and fast execution with minimum dependencies
+For the API suite i created framework on KARATE and i used KARATE because it support of Gherkin and fast execution with minimum dependencies
 STEPS:
 1- Created Maven project
 2- Adding libraries/dependencies on pom.xml